nus-cs2103-AY1920S2/duke/docs/README.md

 Command: `todo DESCRIPTION`

-For example, if the user types `todo art homework`,
+For example, if the user types `todo art homework`

 The expected outcome would be:
 ```